shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/about-using-scenario-manager.md

 ms.custom: yield-analytics-ui
 ---

-# About using scenario manager
+# About using Scenario Manager

 Yield Analytics uses Scenario Manager to run a "what-if" simulation against existing order lines over the specified time period.
 This is to show you how the modified order line would impact revenue gain and loss for existing order lines.